Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 }

 As you can see, a local can be easily combined with a Terraform variable to create complicated default value expressions for the Terraform local.
-This is very useful for scenarios where the local is needed to be made more dynamic based on input variable values.
+This is very useful for scenarios where the local needs to be made more dynamic based on input variable values.

 Here are some examples of using Terraform locals in multiple scenarios.